-RonaDeck Resin Bound Surfacing with Beige Pearl aggregate was laid to 285 square metres of car park and 20 square metres of footpath at Conisbrough Castle, Doncaster.
+Over 300m2 of RonaDeck Resin Bound Surfacing with Quartz Parallel aggregate was laid at Conisbrough Castle, Doncaster.

 Conisbrough Castle is a 12th century Grade I listed castle, one of the country’s best examples of medieval architecture, featuring a rare Norman hexagonal keep.
 The castle was closed for six months for major redevelopment work amounting to £1.1m.
 The project was funded by the Heritage Lottery Fund, English Heritage and Doncaster Metropolitan Borough Council and included a new visitor centre, larger education and exhibition rooms, interactive displays, improved access, signage and parking.